nnellans/github-workflows-guide/README.md

         - source:destinationPath
       options: --cpus 1 # specifies additional options for the docker create command, --network is not supported
 ```
+- Optional, if omitted the Job will run directly on the Agent and not inside a Container
-- only for Steps that don't already use their own Container
+- Only for Steps that don't already use their own Container
-- only supported on Microsoft-hosted Ubuntu runners, or self-hosted Linux runners
+- Only supported on Microsoft-hosted Ubuntu runners, or self-hosted Linux runners
 - `run` Steps inside of a Container will default to the `sh` shell, but you can override with `jobid.defaults.run` or `step.shell`

 ### Job.Services